pombreda/lepl/doc-src/manual/offside.rst

 -------------------

 Lepl treats the data to be parsed as a stream --- typically a stream of characters, or tokens.
+A stream in Lepl is very simple; there's (almost) no concept of `lines`.

-For line--aware parsing, however, it is important to know about `lines`, so we must add extra markers to the stream.
+For line--aware parsing, however, we need this information, so we must add extra markers to the stream.
+Using `.config.default_line_aware() <api/redirect.html#lepl.core.config.ConfigBuilder.default_line_aware>`_ modifies the parser so that additional markers are added to the streams to indicate the start and end of lines.
-`LineAwareConfiguration()
-<api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ automatically
-modifies the parser so that streams are modified correctly.

 The markers can be matched with `SOL()
 <api/redirect.html#lepl.offside.matchers.SOL>`_ and `EOL()